How is forensic accounting evidence challenged in Georgia white-collar defense?

 Defending a false document charge generally focuses on whether the person knew the document was false and acted with the required intent.
 The element of knowledge, the intent behind the filing, and the actual nature of the document are the considerations on which such a case commonly turns.

-How is fabricated digital evidence challenged in Georgia criminal defense?
+How is failure to report a minor accident treated in Georgia criminal defense?

-How does Georgia criminal defense address fabricated evidence from private parties?
+How does Georgia criminal defense address false allegations during divorce proceedings?

 Page 9 of 15